 Blog

-Dental crowns are artificial restorations used to restore, protect and preserve teeth which are structurally compromised.
+Dr Tidu Mankoo January 13, 2021 2:25 pm Dental crowns are artificial restorations used to restore, protect and preserve teeth which are structurally compromised.
 Also known as caps, crowns are fitted over the prepared tooth or teeth.
-Crowns are used to restore teeth which have been fractured or broken, weakened by extensive tooth decay, or have been heavily...
+Crowns are used to restore teeth that have been fractured or broken, weakened...

 If your teeth aren’t what you consider to be the 'perfect' shade of white, it can affect your confidence and the size of your smile.
 Perhaps unsurprisingly, nearly half of UK adults are on a mission to achieve their perfect smile.
 In the pursuit of brighter, whiter teeth, some people...